thekavikumar/fin-assist/README.md

 - Thanks to many open source technologies, we were able to implement all that we imagined without much trouble
 - We learnt how to properly implement many web technologies
 - We learnt the importance of teamwork and how essential it is to build anything
+- We learnt the creation of web Apps using ReactJS,using ChartJS to plot graphs
+- using github pages to host the web app and using axios as http client

 # What's next for the project
 - As finance enthusiasts ourselves, we believe that financial knowledge should be shared and must be helpful to others